-Students who expect to earn a degree must be admitted to candidacy for the degree.
-Before admission students must have (1) completed 12 graduate hours, (2) maintained a B average in all course work, (3) acceptable GRE, GMAT, or MAT scores on file in the Graduate Office, and (4) satisfied specific program requirements.
+Students who expect to earn a degree must apply for candidacy for the degree.
+To qualify, students must have (1) completed 12 graduate hours, (2) maintained a B average in all course work, (3) acceptable GRE, GMAT, LSAT or MAT scores on file in the Graduate Office, (4) satisfied specific program requirements.